74hc595/chipdb/CONTRIBUTING.md

 #### `package`

 Required.
 This field was intended to indicate how the pin diagram of this part should be drawn.
 The only value used in the original database was `DIP`.

-#### `pincount`

-Required.
-The total number of pins.

 #### `family`